17 - 18/04/2026

 • Esther-Mirjam Sent, Chair, PvdA; Professor, Radboud University

-Three training sessions will take place at the fringe of the GPM, with training manuals available to participants, on topics including:
+Three training sessions took place at the fringe of the GPM, with training manuals available to participants, on topics including:

-Sharpen your political toolkit in just 45 minutes.
-These fast-paced, hands-on sessions will give participants everything they need to train in three crucial skills for our movement’s present and future.
-Skill Boosters energise the message, strengthen the impact and help turn progressive ideas into real change.
+Those workshops were your opportunity to sharpen your political toolkit in just 45 minutes!
+These fast-paced, hands-on sessions gave participants everything they needed to train in three crucial skills for our movement’s present and future.
+Skill Boosters energised the message, strengthened the impact and helped turn progressive ideas into real change.

 Versión de la Agenda en Castellano